-These are the posters students will be carrying at the March for Our Lives
+These are the posters students carried at the March for Our Lives

 "It's one thing to create a visual with powerful words to reach the people, but it's also one thing to be featured in the poster telling your story visually," Gilliam told CNN.
 "I wanted people to actually see what gun violence has done to my family and I."

 The posters were curated by Amplifier, a design lab based in Seattle that fuses art and activism.
-The organization is giving away over 40,000 posters nationwide for participants to carry as they march for stricter gun legislation.
+The organization gave away more than 40,000 posters nationwide for participants to carry as they marched for stricter gun legislation.

 "While the battle for gun reform has been going on for years, especially within black and brown communities most affected by gun violence, we have never seen this level of national energy around gun reform," Program Director Cleo Barnett told CNN.
 "We knew that this was the moment for real change and we wanted to support the people on the ground pushing for policy change."

-Amplifier has designated seven cities around the country where protesters can pick up posters.
-They are also free to download on their website.
+Amplifier designated seven cities around the country where protesters could pick up posters.
+They were also free to download on their website.

 All of the artwork focus on the experiences of young people who have been negatively impacted by firearms, like Gilliam.